Yacine-Bengh/Sobel-Edge-Detector-On-Fpga/README.md

 Once the edges are detected in the **PL**, the processed data is sent back to the **PS** as an 8-bit stream.

-## Contribution
-Feel free to contribute to this project by submitting issues or pull requests.
-Any improvements or additional features are welcome!

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Contact
-For any questions or further information, contact [r3zaadinep0ur@gmail.com](r3zaadinep0ur@gmail.com).